Breeze/breeze.github.io/doc-js/inside-entity.md

 ##<a name="EntityMiscellany"></a>Entity miscellany

-This last category is a small menagerie of miscellaneous *EntityAspect *members
+This last category is a small menagerie of miscellaneous *EntityAspect* members

-- ***entity* **- a backward reference to the entity that holds this *EntityAspect*
+- ***entity***- a backward reference to the entity that holds this *EntityAspect*
-- ***entityManager ***- the *EntityManager *to which this entity is attached ... or was attached.
+- ***entityManager*** - the *EntityManager* to which this entity is attached ... or was attached.
 It's null if the entity is new and not yet added to a manager.
-- ***getKey* **- a function returning the entity's *<a href="/doc-js/api-docs/classes/EntityKey.html" target="_blank">EntityKey</a>*.
+- ***getKey*** - a function returning the entity's [`EntityKey`](/doc-js/api-docs/classes/EntityKey.html).
 A key is an object that uniquely identifies the entity in cache and in remote storage.
 The key is not a simple JavaScript value.
 It's an object the identifies the type of the entity and the value ... or values ... of the key; Breeze supports entities with composite keys.
-- ***isBeingSaved* **- a property that returns *true *if this entity is one in a batch of entities being saved and the save operation is still in progress.
+- ***isBeingSaved*** - a property that returns `true` if this entity is one in a batch of entities being saved and the save operation is still in progress.
 Your application may need to prevent further changes to the entity until the save operation completes, successfully or not.
-- ***loadNavigationProperty* **- you can download related entities, on demand, by calling *loadNavigationProperty *as described in the <a href="/doc-js/navigation-properties" target="_blank">Navigation Properties</a> topic.
+- ***loadNavigationProperty*** - you can download related entities, on demand, by calling `loadNavigationProperty` as described in the [Navigation Properties](/doc-js/navigation-properties.html) topic.

 #Breeze properties on the entity itself

 You typically access the breeze entity infrastructure through the *entityAspect* property.
 Breeze also injects a few more entity-oriented members into the model object's prototype.
 These members are visible on the entity's surface API.

-***entityType ***- a property that returns the Breeze <a href="/doc-js/api-docs/classes/EntityType.html" target="_blank">type information object</a>, metadata describing this type of entity.
+***entityType*** - a property that returns the Breeze [type information object](/doc-js/api-docs/classes/EntityType.html) metadata describing this type of entity.

     var customerType = manager.metadataStore.getEntityType("Customer");
     var customer = customerType.createEntity();
     // customer.entityType === customerType

-***getProperty ***- a function that returns the value of a property
+***getProperty*** - a function that returns the value of a property
-***setProperty ***- a function that sets a property value
+***setProperty*** - a function that sets a property value

     var setName = "Ima Something Corp";
     customer.setProperty("CompanyName", setName);